kathrynehlmann/nextjs-superherocars/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a fictional collection of superhero cars for sale, in order to play around with the capabilities of Next.js (https://nextjs.org/learn).